nubificus/vaccel-docs/docs/index.md

 Hardware acceleration for virtualized guests is, still, a real challenge.
-Typical solutions involve device pass-through or paravirtual drivers that expose hardware semantics inside the guest. vAccel differentiates itself from these approaches by exposing coarse-grain "acceleratable" functions in the guest over a generic transport layer.
+Typical solutions involve device pass-through or paravirtual drivers that expose hardware semantics inside the guest. vAccel differentiates itself from these approaches by exposing coarse-grain "accelerate-able" functions in the guest over a generic transport layer.

 The semantics of the transport layer are hidden from the programmer.
 A vAccel